ospalh/anki-addons/pages/Furikanji.md

 „[Die Kanji Lernen und Behalten](http://www.kanji-lernen.de/)“ deck, the German version of “Remembering the Kanji”.

-These effects can be achieved by applying the formating set in the [source file](https://github.com/ospalh/anki-addons/blob/master/Furikanji.py) directly, together with `{{kana:Field NN}}`.
+These effects can be achieved by applying the formatting set in the [source file](https://github.com/ospalh/anki-addons/blob/master/Furikanji.py) directly, together with `{{kana:Field NN}}`.
 The simple box should work everywhere, the boxkana should work on AnkiDroid, and possibly in